stephengold/Maud/README.md

 Maud is an editor for the animated 3-D models used by jMonkeyEngine (jME).

+Anticipated uses:
+ + develop jME animations from motion capture data
+ + copy/retarget animations between models
+ + convert models in other formats to native J3O format
+ + troubleshoot issues with models (or with your model-asset pipeline)

 Summary of features:
  + import models from Blender/Ogre/Wavefront and save to native J3O format
  + import animations from Biovision Hierarchy (BVH) assets